 How Home/Away Assist works

 You can open the Nest app any time to see whether your home is in Home or Away mode.

-There are two ways Home/Away Assist determines whether anybody’s home: where people’s phones are, and whether Nest products are currently noticing any activity in your home.
+There are two ways Home/Away Assist determines whether to automatically switch to Home or Away: where people’s phones are, and whether Nest products are currently noticing any activity in your home.

 How to change Home/Away Assist settings